Brought into the limelight by actor Michael J. Fox, Parkinson's disease affects the body’s ability to control movement.

 Research suggests that dopamine begins to decline six to 10 years before any neurological symptoms appear and that damage to other nervous system regions may occur even earlier.
 Very early signs of Parkinson's disease that may appear before evident motor deterioration include the following:

 While these symptoms do not always signify Parkinson's disease, people should discuss these issues with a physician.
 By studying groups of people with early signs, researchers are developing treatments that target different parts of the brain that could slow, or even halt, the progression of the disease.

-"Our goal is to find ways to prevent people from developing movement problems, and we're getting to a point where that is an achievable goal," Shannon says.
+"Our goal is to find ways to prevent people from developing movement problems, and we're getting to a point where that is an achievable goal," Goldman says.